DanielVesterbaek/launch-control-documentation/docs/source/installation.rst

 Step 2: Locate the downloaded .zip and click "Install from Disk"

-(Step 3:) Óptionally, go to "Add-ons" and search for "Launch Control" to alter the add-on preferences
+(Step 3:) Optionally, go to "Add-ons" and search for "Launch Control" to alter the add-on preferences

 |
 |